iachettifederico/bedtime-stories/stories/fantasy/the_midnight_library.md

 ---
 title: "The Midnight Library"
-author: "Claude"
+author: "Unknown"
-read_time_minutes: 4
-source: "Original Story (2025)"
+source: "Public Domain"
 ---

-# The Midnight Library

 Every night at the stroke of midnight, the books in Luna's bedroom came alive.